awsdocs/amazon-ec2-user-guide/doc_source/TroubleshootingInstancesShuttingDown.md

 After you terminate an instance, it remains visible for a short while before being deleted\.
 The state shows as `terminated`\.
 If the entry is not deleted after several hours, contact Support\.

-## Automatically launch or terminate instances<a name="automatic-instance-create-or-delete"></a>
+## Instances automatically launched or terminated<a name="automatic-instance-create-or-delete"></a>

-If you terminate all your instances, you may see that we launch a new instance for you\.
-If you launch an instance, you may see that we terminate one of your instances\.
-If you stop an instance, you may see that we terminate the instance and launch a new instance\.
-Generally, these behaviors mean that you've used Amazon EC2 Auto Scaling or Elastic Beanstalk to scale your computing resources automatically based on criteria that you've defined\.
+Generally, the following behaviors mean that you've used Amazon EC2 Auto Scaling or EC2 Fleet to scale your computing resources automatically based on criteria that you've defined:
++ You terminate an instance and a new instance launches automatically\.
++ You launch an instance and one of your instances terminates automatically\.
++ You stop an instance and it terminates and a new instance launches automatically\.

-For more information, see the [Amazon EC2 Auto Scaling User Guide](https://docs.aws.amazon.com/autoscaling/latest/userguide/) or the [AWS Elastic Beanstalk Developer Guide](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/)\.
+To stop automatic scaling, see the [Amazon EC2 Auto Scaling User Guide](https://docs.aws.amazon.com/autoscaling/latest/userguide/) or [Launching an EC2 Fleet](ec2-fleet.md)\.